SmartADHD

 Project Advisor (NHS lead)

-Research development is guided by an extended group of people with diverse experience of living with ADHD, which we call our working group.
+Research development is guided by an extended group of people with diverse experiences of living with ADHD, which we call our working group.
 They contribute flexibly in many ways, including during workshops, focus groups and one-to-one engagement meetings, to collaboratively develop the app and chatbot.
 This includes refining the content for the app, exploring the potential features of the app and chatbot, and getting messy and creative with design.
-We are currently looking for more people to get involved!

 This project is part of the wider Science of ADHD and Neurodevelopment (SAND) research collaboration at the University of Exeter.